DialogueMaker/plugin/docs/development/README.md

 >
 > You may need to run this again later.
 Submodules are kinda quirky.

-## Install pesde
+## Install pesde and packaged tools
 To develop with the plugin, you'll have to install some third-party tools.
-First up, [pesde](https://github.com/pesde-pkg/pesde/releases/tag/v0.7.0-rc.3%2Bregistry.0.2.3-rc.2): This is used for installing packzages that the plugin uses, such as [Rojo](https://rojo.space) and [React Lua](https://github.com/jsdotlua/react-lua).
+First up, [pesde](https://docs.pesde.dev/installation/): This is used for installing packzages that the plugin uses, such as [Rojo](https://rojo.space) and [React Lua](https://github.com/jsdotlua/react-lua).
 It's also used to install packages that the [client](https://github.com/DialogueMaker/client) uses.
-Be sure to use v0.7.0-rc3 or above because earlier versions of pesde require admin access.
+Be sure to use [v0.7.0-rc3](https://github.com/pesde-pkg/pesde/releases/tag/v0.7.0-rc.3%2Bregistry.0.2.3-rc.2) or above because earlier versions of pesde require admin access.
 You can learn more about pesde here [on their website](https://docs.pesde.dev/).

 After installing pesde, you can run the following command to install the remaining tools: